-After a long introduction, the author spends divergence of understanding in relation to the a chapter on each of "the Catholic virtues": prudence ("the king"), justice, fortitude and
+After a long introduction, the author spends prudence ("the king"), justice, fortitude and temperance.

 Each chapter features a wide-ranging explanation and interpretation of the particular vir tue.
 In his discussion of prudence, for example, Donohue focuses on freedom, natural rights and law, slavery (especially in the US), moral relativism, freedom and morality, conscience, human dignity, embryonic stem cell research, abortion, euthanasia...